vladdeSV/rfc-css/docs/landing.md

 ```

 ### Headings
-All headings are bold and not indented.
-The main title `h1` is centered.
-Headings `h2` to `h6` are automatically numbered.

 Any headings with the attribute `data-rfc-heading=plain` will be both un-numbered and not bolded, as well as not count towards the heading numbers.

 ```html